ctrlplusb/easy-peasy/website/docs/docs/tutorial/consuming-state.md

   // ...
 ```

 The above mapping function looks fairly complicated, it is performing a fair amount of state deriving.
-Later on in the tutorial we learn an API that can help us with this type of derived data, allowing optimisation and promoting re-use.
+Later on in the tutorial we introduce the [computed](/docs/api/computed) API to help us with this case, providing us with performance optimisations and promoting re-use.

 **ProductList**